Comfort-Jolade/bikesharing/README.md

 -	Over 140K bike riders with male as major dominant
 -	The start time is between 4pm and 7m

-The above will guide Kate in adopting a similar business proposal form Des Moines Additional Visualiztion that can be performed for the analysis are Visualization that analyze the fee payable by bike riders trip duration.
+The above will guide Kate in adopting a similar business proposal form Des Moines.

+Additional Visualiztion that can be performed for the analysis are:

+- Visualization that analyze the fee payable by bike riders trip duration.
-Visualization analyzing the profitability of the business during different periods.
+- Visualization showing the profitability analysis of the business during different periods.